 If you are a student who is struggling to afford groceries, rent, or other necessities, please visit our Financial Support page for more information on the UTSU’s Student Aid Program.

 Due to the closure of the Food Bank during COVID-19, funding for the UTSU’s Food Bank has been reallocated to the UTSU Student Aid Program.
-If you require food support please apply here. (link to emergency bursary application on Student Aid page).
+If you require food support please apply here.

 The UTSU is additionally exploring other ways of supporting external food security programming for students during this time.
 Please check back here periodically for updates.